nileio/TV_strategynotifier/README.md

 # Thanks

 If you using the script or like it, do me a favor and at least hit the star button or leave a comment.
 It took so many hours to create.
 Remember this is strictly for educational purposes , dont use it with real trades!
+Enjoy